jonkelleyatrackspace/ops_api/README.md

 # opsAPI

-Lightweight API framework with simple extension SDK to allow rapid prototype of fairly complex infrastructure-as-a-service concepts.

-## How it works

-The opsapi framework fully manages the abstraction of REST/HTTP through Tornado.
-This gives you the ability to focus on your task - delivering a service API.
+OpsAPI is a lightweight API/HTTP framework in Tornado which allows users to extend and prototype infrastructure-as-a-service designs in hours not weeks!

 This project was built for systems engineers and developers who need to automate orchestration of tasks on a system and can appreciate the speed and convienence of a stateless API.
 You can automate anything with the built in extensions for subprocess, fabric, ansible, postgres, mysql or memcache.

-A simple SDK is exposed to the extensions to make prototyping additional products and services a simple task.
 Your imagination is your prototypes limit.
-Just write something in [marmelab/ng-admin](https://github.com/marmelab/ng-admin) and your mom can trigger garbage collection on that Tomcat Pool!
-She probably shouldn't.
+Combined with a tool such as [marmelab/ng-admin](https://github.com/marmelab/ng-admin) for the browser and literally anyone could leverage the power of this toolset.

 ## Quick dev environment